ENSwR/simulation/README.md

 # **Overview**
 This repository hosts the ENSwR simulation used in Papale et al. (2025)

+Detailed descriptions of the model's assumptions, configurations, equations, and general design can be found in [./appendix.pdf](https://github.com/ENSwR/simulation/blob/main/appendix.pdf)

 This simulation was written using Python 3.12.7

 ### Table of Contents